TheUltimateFoxOS/horizon/README.md

 - the core kernel contains the vfs/network stack but no actual device drivers the device drivers are in the /\<device name\> as loadable modules (does not apply for the stivale2 bootmodules vfs driver)
 - the loaded drivers can manually scan for the device in case of for example ata or call a register_pci_driver function to register a function witch gets called when a device is found
 - the modules get loaded as early as possible
 - the vfs is going to be as simple as possible on the kernel side.
-The vfs is not going to implement the following functions:
+The vfs is going to implement the following functions:
 - - `file_t* open(char* path)`
 - - `void close(file_t* file)`
 - - `void read(file_t* file, void* buffer, size_t size, size_t offset)`